This post was originally published on A Globe Well Travelled in 2018. The content has been revised and updated with fresh information.

 - Wear comfortable walking shoes.
 There is some moderate walking involved around the grounds and the surface can be uneven at times.
 Choose comfort over fashion!

-- Prepare for little or no phone reception up at the palace.
-We were trying to use our data to learn about the palace but could barely get any reception.
-It wasn’t a problem as there was plenty of reception once we got back into town, but it’s just something to keep in mind.
+- Prepare for limited phone signal up at the palace.
+We were trying to use our data to learn about the palace but could barely get any signal.
+It wasn’t a problem as we could get access to phone data once we got back into town, but it’s just something to keep in mind.

 *I was a guest of Visit Lisboa and Tivoli Oriente for this part of my stay in Lisbon.
 I’m proud to be an honest and transparent blogger, so every opinion expressed on AGWT is a true review of my experience.